mitul-kalariya/scrapping-webs/README.md

-# Times Now News Scrapping
+# SBS News Korea Scrapping

 #### Setup and execution instructions: -

-This repo contains the code to scrap all article links and articles from https://www.timesnownews.com/ website and the tech stacks used are
+This repo contains the code to scrap all article links and articles from https://news.sbs.co.kr/ website and the tech stacks used are
 - Python 3.10
 - Scrapy